QuietJohn0/405Lab4/README.md

 __Figure 2:__ Annotated RC Responce, (Tau Measured = .11s, %error = 63%).

 The difference was outside of the 5%-25% range for error for typical electronic components.
-This may be due to a small resistance in our circut.
+This may be due to choosing a small resistance for our circut.

 ### Classes